A historic program for our historic theatres.

 • Project Description – Project narratives shall address each of the selection criteria listed below.

-• Project Images – Upload photos illustrating the area of proposed scope of work.
+• Project Images – Upload photos illustrating the area of proposed scope of work, describe the current conditions and immediate threat.

 • Organization Overview – Describe the mission and structure of the organization and proof of nonprofit status (if applicable).